About Dr. Pipkins — Licensed Clinical Psychologist in California

 somatic and mind-body perspectives

-Across all settings, my work has focused on helping clients feel safer and more at home within themselves—especially Black women navigating systems that demand excellence without offering ease.
+Across all settings, my work has focused on helping clients feel safer and more at home within themselves.

 Why I Practice This Way

-For many Black women, emotional overwhelm doesn’t arrive loudly; it arrives quietly—through racing thoughts, sleeplessness, burnout, people-pleasing, and the internal pressure to stay strong.
+For many, emotional overwhelm doesn’t arrive loudly; it arrives quietly—through racing thoughts, sleeplessness, burnout, people-pleasing, and the internal pressure to stay strong.
 Over time, the mind and body move out of sync.

 My work centers on repairing that disconnection.